 Opened in 1993 on former timber and mining property.
-The course was bought and sold many times before being purchased in 2011 by the present owners.
+The course was bought and sold many times before being purchased in 2011 by Thrivent Financial through Gold Ring Holdings, LLC.
+At the end of 2019, the course was sold to the local homeowners association (good for them!).
 The course hosted the Oregon Open in 2012.
 The course was listed as one of the top 10 courses in Oregon by Golf Digest for several years.

 Built as part of the Broken Top housing development by Broken Top Limited Partnership, a consortium of investors from Portland, San Francisco, and Japan.

 I Wish I Would Have Known Before I Played